mjwhite8119/FRCTraining/Romi/romiSubsystems.md

 ## The register( ) method
  Subsystems must be registered with the scheduler with the CommandScheduler's `registerSubsystem()` method in order for the Subsystem `periodic()` method to be called.
 It is recommended that this method be called from the constructor of users' Subsystem implementations.
 The SubsystemBase class offers a simple base for user implementations that handles this.

+### Change Inches to Meters
+This is an exercise to change the distance from inches to meters.  [solution](solutionInchMeters)

 ## References

 - FRC Documentation - [Subsystems](https://docs.wpilib.org/en/latest/docs/software/commandbased/subsystems.html)